Curious about using an at-home fetal Doppler?

 Or you have heard it, but you can’t separate it from the other noises in your body.

 Plus, if you’re using an at-home Doppler before 12 weeks, they’re not all that reliable, so it might take a medical professional to find that elusive heartbeat.

 Why can’t I hear my baby’s heartbeat with a Doppler at 12 weeks?

 If you’re using an at-home fetal Doppler and you can’t hear baby’s heartbeat at 12 weeks, don’t fret.

 It can still be hard to hear a heartbeat this early, especially if your ears aren’t attuned to detecting that little thrum of a tiny heartbeat.

 Plus, your uterus is still pretty small at this point and it might be hidden beneath your pubic bone, making it hard to find the right angle for a fetal Doppler.

 What’s the earliest you can use a fetal Doppler?

-(If, on the other hand, you’re wanting your doc to perform a Doppler scan, well that’s different.
-This professionally conducted ultrasound can be done from about 8 weeks to detect the wellbeing of your baby.
+(If, on the other hand, you want your doc to perform a Doppler scan, well that’s different.
+This professionally conducted ultrasound can be done from about 8 weeks to detect the well-being of your baby.
 More on that later!)

 Is it safe to use a fetal Doppler at home?